TonyFlury/cataloger/docs/Defaults.rst

 If you don't use Django, you can still use the manifest suite to check your copies/deployments.
 Various options command line and Configuration File options exist to make the manifest suite usable including :

     - check for different files types
     - ignoring different directories
+    - filtering to include and exclude file based on wildcard matches

 File Extension
         .py, .html, .txt, .css, .js, .gif, .png, .jpg, .jpeg